kasparsd/comment-approved-notify/README.md

 ## Installation

-1. Upload the folder `comment-approved` to the `/wp-content/plugins/` directory
+1. Upload the folder `comment-approved-notify` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. The settings are accessible trough the settings menu in the sidebar

 ## Screenshots

-1. The settings screen
+1. Comment approval notification settings

 ## Changelog

+### 1.4

+* Simplify the codebase
+* Enable notifications if Jetpack Comments are detected since they don't support the opt-in checkbox

 ### 1.3.2.1